Facebook VP of Ads Criticised For Tweeting that Russian-bought Ads Had Not Been Designed to Sway the US Election - Slashdot

 Facebook likes to pretend to do the right thing while always seeming to find a bunch of new wrong things to do instead.
 No doubt the next election will have similar ads with funding sources disguised enough to provide Facebook with deniability.
 The press won't care unless their candidate loses again.

-Yes, there was Russian Collusion (Score:3, Funny)
+Yes, there was Russian Collusion (Score:3, Informative)

 First, sorry for this guy getting smacked for going off message.
 He should have known that Facebook Ad campaigns are serious money makers for FB and Twitter, and the business of "selling influence for cash" is what keeps social media alive.
 If we admit that a single Russian company of maybe 90 employees can sway a US election, well, then EVERYONE will want to buy more FB ad campaigns so THEY can sway the next election.